joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 `jsx-sfc`(JSX Separate Function Components) is a tiny tool(~1kb) for create React function components with **separation of concerns** and **completely type inference**.
 It can be seen as a JSX/TSX syntax or type tool, very simple to use🧙🏼‍♂️.

-> The complete documentation will be completed soon.
+> Currently version is v1.0.0-alpha.x, the v1 version and full documents will be completed soon.

 ## Demo

 [Live demo is here.](https://codesandbox.io/s/jsx-sfc-demo-wwgd4)

+> Currently this demo is a runtime syntax version, and will be changed to a compiled version later.

 ## Features

-- 🌟 Easy to write function components with **separation of concerns**
+- 🌟 Easy way to define function components with **separation of concerns**
 - ✨ Clearly isolate **template**, **logic**, **styles** and **any other concerns**
 - 💫 **Completely type inference** design by TypeScript
 - 🔥 Support all React hooks
-- ⚡ Support React fast refresh
+- ⚡ Support React Fast Refresh
 - 🔧 Support React eslint plugins
 - 🚀 No dependencies and side effects